-Certain Funds (e.g., Lubert-Adler Real Estate Fund VI-A, L.P. and Lubert-Adler Real Estate Fund VII-B, L.P.) will not charge a Management Fee, may defer it for a specific period or not charge a performance-based fee.
-The management of such Funds alongside other Funds that have different fee structures will create additional conflicts of interest.
+Certain Funds (e.g., Lubert-Adler Real Estate Fund VI-A RO, L.P. will not charge a Management Fee and Lubert-Adler Real Estate Fund VII-B, L.P. may defer such a Management Fee for a specific period.
+The management of such Funds alongside other Funds with different fee structures will create additional conflicts of interest.
 An investment adviser may have an incentive to favor the performance-based fee funds or funds with higher Management Fees when allocating promising or profitable investment opportunities and may avoid allocating less promising or unprofitable investment opportunities to such funds.
-To address this risk, Lubert-Adler has compliance policies and procedures in place that prohibit employees from improperly favoring one Fund over another ("allocation policies and procedures") and will only compensate employees through a Carried Interest program based upon the performance of the Fund and not the outcome of any one single transaction or investment.
+To address this risk, Lubert-Adler has compliance policies and procedures in place that prohibit employees from improperly favoring one Fund over another ("Allocation policies and procedures") and will only compensate employees through a Carried Interest program based upon the performance of the Fund, as a whole, and not the outcome of any one single transaction or investment.